videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/301-conditionalaccess-policy-template-automation/readme.md

 :heavy_check_mark: Add an action that sends a message to Team channel for approving or rejecting these requests.<br />
 :heavy_check_mark: Add a condition that checks the approval response.<br />
 :heavy_check_mark: Get client secret from key vault using managed identity.<br />
-:heavy_check_mark: Add an action that configures the policy in PRE-PROD environment.<br />
+:heavy_check_mark: Add an action that configures the policy in pre-production environment.<br />
 :heavy_check_mark: Add a condition that checks whether the policy was configured successfully.<br />
 :heavy_check_mark: Add an action that sends a message to Team channel confirming the outcome of policy configuration in pre-production.<br />